Skip to main content

 Quixy is a user-friendly no-code business application platform that empowers users with no coding skills to automate workflows and processes.
 Users can assess, design, model, implement, monitor, and modify any processes using simple and efficient drag-and-drop design.

-Why I picked Quixy: the workflow management platform provides dozens of pre-built workflow applications for a variety of use cases, such as CRM, project management, HRMS, travel and expense management, helpdesk and incident management, and much more.
-The software also offers automation options, and users can build custom workflows and processes to fit the needs of their team or department.
+Quixy provides dozens of pre-built workflow applications for a variety of use cases, such as CRM, project management, HRMS, travel and expense management, helpdesk and incident management, and much more.
+The software also offers automation options, and you can build custom workflows and processes via drag-and-drop to fit the needs of your team or department.
 The tool also includes capabilities for tracking project and task milestones.

 The platform is listed as a Leader – Asia Pacific for No-Code Application Development on G2 and is ISO 27001 and SOC 2 Type 2 certified.